 - it must be possible to verify the amount of footprint reduction achieved as a result of those efforts.

 These two requirements – to baseline and to verify – mean that there will be some important ways in which you can reduce your footprint that you won’t be able to get credit for (we hope that won’t stop you from taking them!)
-Information on the range of actions will be shared with participants during the concept validation pilot.
+Information on the range of verifiable actions is included in the CAN!
+Standard.

-Once group members have decided on their individual commitments, these can be uploaded to your group’s area of the CarbonActionNow! site, and a summary of the group’s action plan can be produced.
-You will also be able to see how the aspiration of your group compares with other groups, locally, nationally and globally.
+Once group members have decided on their individual commitments, these can be compiled to form your group’s overall Action Plan and shared with the CarbonActionNow! team.
+A summary of group Action Plans will be published periodically on the CAN! site, so you will also be able to see how the aspiration of your group compares with other groups, locally, nationally and globally.

 Now you’re ready to tackle the first of the two important characteristics noted above …